 1st referral to office Student will remain in the office until the period is over.
-Parents will be notified and Saturday school hour(s) assigned.
+Parents will be notified and Saturday school hour(s)

+assigned.

 2nd referral to office Student will remain until end of the period, parents notified, and Saturday school hours assigned.

-3rd referral to office If all incidents occurred in one class, the student is removed from that class and will receive no credit.
+from that class and will receive no credit.
 Upon the third referral, regardless of whether all incidents occurred in one class or in different classes, the student will be assigned 3-5 days of Saturday school and readmitted to class only after a parent conference.